2.A.130. The Type 9 Secretory System (T9SS) Family

 The type 9 secretion system (T9SS) is a protein export pathway in bacteria of the Gram-negative Fibrobacteres-Chlorobi-Bacteroidetes superphylum and is an essential determinant of pathogenicity in severe periodontal disease.
 The central element of the T9SS is a protein-conducting translocon located in the bacterial outer membrane.
 Using cryo-electron microscopy, Lauber et al. 2018 provided structural evidence that the translocon is the T9SS protein SprA.
 SprA forms a large (36-strand) single polypeptide transmembrane β-barrel.
 The barrel pore is capped on the extracellular end, but has a lateral opening to the external membrane surface.
 Structures of SprA bound to different components of the T9SS showed that partner proteins control access to the lateral opening and to the periplasmic end of the pore.
 The SprA porin has a distinctive architecture that uses an alternating access mechanism in which the two ends of the protein-conducting channel are open at different times in response to the proton motive force (pmf).

-T9SS substrates are large (100–650 kDa) multi-domain proteins that fold in the periplasm before being exported through the outer membrane translocon.
+T9SS substrates can be small or large (100–650 kDa).
+The latter are multi-domain proteins that fold in the periplasm before being exported through the outer membrane translocon.
 Substrates are targeted to the translocon by means of a ~100 aa C-terminal folded signal domain (CTD).
-Distinct type A and type B CTDs differ in the T9SS components required for their export (Lauber et al. 2018).
+Distinct type A, type B and type C CTDs differ in the T9SS components required for their export, but all have 5 regions of homology, A, B, C, D and E (Lauber et al. 2018; Paillat et al. 2023).

 The Bacteroidete T9SS contains at least 15 proteins.
 GldK, GldL, GldM and GldN form a trans-periplasmic motor complex that is thought to use the inner membrane pmf to drive secretion at the outer membrane.
 PorQ, PorU, PorV and PorZ form a cell surface-exposed attachment complex that proteolytically removes the substrate CTD following transport and covalently links some substrate proteins to a lipopolysaccharide anchor.
 A pool of PorV proteins in the outer membrane may shuttle substrate proteins from the translocon to the attachment complex (Lauber et al. 2018).
 The phylum Bacteroidetes is large and diverse, with rapid gliding motility and the ability to digest macromolecules associated with many genera and species.
 A novel protein secretion system, the Por secretion system (PorSS; Type IX secretions system (T9SS)), has been identified in two members of the phylum, the gliding bacterium Flavobacterium johnsoniae and the nonmotile oral pathogen Porphyromonas gingivalis (McBride and Zhu 2013).